AnthonyHb1/reading-notes/ucode.md

 ### Now that the website is up let's beef it up, yeah?

  Here is where your inspiration can go wild.
 Markdown allows you to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.

+Here is a link to further explain the Markdown code examples https://guides.github.com/features/mastering-markdown/#examples